Easy Easter brownies recipe

 For the perfect sweet treat this Easter, get creative with your leftover chocolate eggs and rustle up a batch of these beautiful and super easy brownies.
 Ready in under an hour, they're ideal as an after dinner pud.
+See method

-Preheat the oven to gas 4, 180°C, fan 160°C. Grease a 20cm (8 inch) baking tin and line with nonstick baking paper.
+- Preheat the oven to gas 4, 180°C, fan 160°C. Grease a 20cm baking tin and line with nonstick baking paper.

-Put the sugar, eggs and vanilla (if using) in a separate bowl and briefly whisk to combine.
+- Put the sugar, eggs and vanilla (if using) in a separate bowl and briefly whisk to combine.
 Stir in the cooled chocolate mixture – kids can help with this.
-Ask your little helpers to sift in the flourand cocoa, then you can add the remaining chocolate and mix well.
+Ask your little helpers to sift in the flour and cocoa, then you can add the remaining chocolate and mix well.

-Pour the mixture into the prepared tin and bake for 20-25 minutes, until a thin crust forms on the surface with a slight wobble.
+- Pour the mixture into the prepared tin and bake for 20-25 mins, until a thin crust forms on the surface with a slight wobble.

-Remove from the oven and leave to cool in the tin for 30 minutes, before transferring to a wire rack to cool completely.
+- Remove from the oven and leave to cool in the tin for 30 mins, before transferring to a wire rack to cool completely.
 Cut into 36 squares and chill until ready to serve.
-Enjoy cold from the fridge, at room temperature of warmed in the microwave for 10 seconds.
+Enjoy cold from the fridge, at room temperature of warmed in the microwave for 10 secs.
 To freeze the brownies, wrap tightly in foil and eat within 2 month.
-Defrost for 1 hour at room temperature.
+Defrost for 1 hr at room temperature.